fullarray/capstone/README.md

 To submit your changes follow the commands below*
 *************************************************

-Git init </br>
+Git init br
-Git Add default.aspx (you can specify any file you change)</br>
-Git Commit -m 'Use this string explains your changes briefly'</br>
-Git remote add origin https://github.com/fullarray/capstone</br>
-Git push origin master
+Git Add default.aspx (you can specify any file you change) br Git Commit -m 'Use this string explains your changes briefly'br Git remote add origin https://github.com/fullarray/capstone br Git push origin master

 ***************************************